julianlam/feps/fep/8b32/fep-8b32.md

 - **Hashing** is a process that calculates an identifier for the transformed data using a cryptographic hash function.
 - **Signature generation** is a process that calculates a value that protects the integrity of the input data from modification.

 The resulting proof is added to the original JSON object under the key `proof`.
-Objects SHOULD NOT contain more than one integrity proof.

 The list of attributes used in integrity proof is defined in *Data Integrity* specification, section [2.1 Proofs][DI-Proofs].
 The proof type SHOULD be `DataIntegrityProof`, as specified in section [3.1 DataIntegrityProof][DI-DataIntegrityProof].
 The value of `proofPurpose` attribute MUST be `assertionMethod`.